Why is it important?

 It’s clear which one a serious professional would go for.

 It’s an obvious one, but professional creatives usually aren’t interested in free or poorly paid projects.
 If you want top quality work, you must be prepared to pay for it.
 You’ve got the option to set a fixed price budget.
-These articles will give you an idea of what you can expect to pay:

 You also have the option to ‘receive offers’, if you’re unsure what your budget should be.
 Creatives will pitch in with different budgets.
 You can then review their pitches then select the one that works best for you.